[Scribus] [related] Collaborative Work with OpenOffice: PengYou

 welcome.
 But we should definitely move forward.

 Thanks to everyone for your interest and support so far.
-Let's keep
+Let's keep moving

 More information about the scribus